stevehoover/RISC-V_MYTH_Workshop/README.md

 ## Temporary Makerchip Servers

-We are running two Makerchip servers specially for this workshop, with support for visualization not yet available at makerchip.com.
+We are running two Makerchip servers specially for this workshop.
 Please help us distribute the load by using the appropriate links below based on the day-of-month of your birthday.
 For all links, open in a new tab using ctrl-click.
 (Github Markdown links always replace the page when clicked.)
 On the off-chance there is an issue with one server, feel free to use the other.

 ## Labs Starting-Point Code